-Introduction
+1. Introduction

-Flight has given the animals survival advantages, by providing efficient locomotion and various habitats (Clark 2013).
-In avians, wings consisted of the flight feathers needed to sustain the dynamic force and vibration during the flapping (Greenewalt 1960).
-Excessive vibrations can lead to more consumed energy, noise, and negatively impact flight stability.
+Flight has given the animals survival advantages, by providing efficient locomotion and various habitats [1].
+In avians, wings consisted of the flight feathers needed to sustain the dynamic force and vibration during the flapping [2].
+Excessive vibration can lead to more consumed energy, noise and negatively impact flight stability.
 It is reasonable to hypothesize that feathers of wings have undergone adaptations to develop several mechanisms to mitigate vibrations.